selvaklnc/freeware/_projects/2024-05-25-keypass-secure-password-manager.md

   - wikimint
 ---

-## Introduction to KeePass: Your Secure Password Manager

 In today’s digital age, managing numerous passwords securely is crucial.
 KeePass, a free and open-source password manager, offers a robust solution for individuals and organizations to store and manage passwords efficiently.

 ### What is KeePass?